kwonus/Quelle/Quelle-AVX.md

 $3::current

-or we could re-invoke all three commands in a single statement as:

-$1  $2  $3

-which would be interpreted as:

-%span := 7  %similarity=85   eternal power

 **RESETTING COMMAND HISTORY**

-The @reset command can be used to clear command history and/or reset all control variables to defaults.
+The @initialize command can be used to clear all command history.

 To clear all command history:

-@initialize history
+@initialize

-##### Invoking a command remembers all settings, but always without side-effects:
+##### Invoking a command remembers all settings, except when multiple macros are compounded:

 Command history captures all settings.
 We have already discussed macro-determinism.
 Invoking commands by their review numbers behave exactly like macros.
-They are also deterministic.
-Just like macros, a setting with a persistent assignment (e.g. span:=7) is treated as if it were volatile (span=7).
 In other words, invoking command history never persists changes into your environment, unless you explicitly request such behavior with the @absorb command.

 ### X. Program Help